auth0/docs/articles/mfa.md

 # Multi-factor Authentication in Auth0

-Auth0 ships with built-in support for popular, multi-factor authentication systems.
-The following systems are integrated into Auth0 and can be enabled with minimal effort:
+Auth0 offers built-in support for OTP multi-factor authentication via Google Authenticator and Duo.

 * [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator)
 * [Duo Security](https://www.duosecurity.com/)

+In addition to these built-in integrations, Auth0 supports **contextual MFA** and **custom providers**.

-You can define arbitrary conditions that will trigger additional authentication challenges to your users for increased security:
+Contextual MFA allows you to define arbitrary conditions that will trigger additional authentication challenges to your users for increased security, for example:

-* Geographic location.
+* Geographic location (geo-fencing).
-* The application that is being accessed.
+* Type of network used (IP filtering).
-* Time constraints.
+* Time of day, day of the week.
 * Change in the location or device used to login.

-Applications can also change behavior depending on whether additional factors were applied for the authentication.

-You can integrate **any** multi-factor provider through Auth0's extensibility.
+Contextual MFA allows you to integrate **any** multi-factor provider through Auth0's extensibility.

 ## Google Authenticator